-Assessment of the Comprehensive exam
+Assessment of the Candidacy Examination

-The candidate is not required to be able to generate a fully fundable proposal or publishable review in order to pass the Comprehensive Examination.
+The candidate is not required to be able to generate a fully fundable proposal or publishable review in order to pass the Candidacy Examination.
 However, it is expected that much of the work submitted will be at a level commensurate with an independent researcher.